 My grandmother Catherine ‘Casty’ Cobb

 was a Silversmith.
-Casty taught jewellerey making in Cambridge for several decades until her 90s, encouraging and inspiring until just a few weeks before she died.
+Casty taught jewellerey making in Cambridge for several decades until she was in her 90s, encouraging and inspiring until just a few weeks before she died.

 Before she became a teacher, she had a successful career as a designer maker, enjoyed working as a puppeteer assistant with William Simmonds, and for several years travelled the world as an artist examiner.
 Read more about Casty here.